This post contains affiliate links.

 - Simplify your wardrobe and be mean about the fit.

-If it doesn’t fit well, then don’t buy it and make sure that it can mix and match with your existing clothes.
+If it doesn’t fit well, then don’t buy it, and make sure that it can mix and match your existing clothes.

 This is important as the fashion industry is a huge contributor to environmental damage, so we must reduce demand.

 - Break the habit of wearing clothes once and then washing them.